 Challenging the DUI Chemical Test in Indiana

 Also, the chemical breath machine at the police station or jail (discussed above) needs to be regularly calibrated and certified in order to be admissible in Court.
-Some questions that an experienced Indianapolis DUI attorney can ask are: when was the machine last calibrated; when does the certification expire for the person who operated the machine; what solution did the person use to clean the machine; was the person suffering from acid reflux when they were administered the test; what where the environmental factors when the test was conducted; and what other medical conditions could have present to give a higher than normal reading?
+Some questions that an experienced Indianapolis DUI lawyer can ask are: when was the machine last calibrated; when does the certification expire for the person who operated the machine; what solution did the person use to clean the machine; was the person suffering from acid reflux when they were administered the test; what where the environmental factors when the test was conducted; and what other medical conditions could have present to give a higher than normal reading?

 Finally, any collection of blood from a Defendant must be conducted, tested and stored in accordance with the Indiana Department of Toxicology guidelines and regulations.
 If the blood sample was improperly stored, collected, or tested, you may have a defense that would render the blood sample inadmissible in Court.